GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about Number Type Converter

 - Appears to be fully functional for conversion between:
+  - octal
   - binary
   - hexadecimal
-  - octal
+  - 32 and 64 bit floating-point numbers
   - signed and unsigned 8, 16, 32, 64 and 128 bit integers
-  - 32 and 64 bit floating-point numbers
 - This is an online version of the Windows App found [here](https://github.com/GitHubDragonFly/Number_Type_Converter) so check its description
 - An open mind and some knowledge of number systems, hopefully binary, will help understand the displayed values
 - Not all numbers might be easily visible on mobile devices so use only when needed
 - Possibly of good use to those who deal with Programmable Logic Controllers (PLC) and students
-- Note about float parser: if it encounters an invalid character, as per standard number rules, then it will stop and complete parsing of the string as a valid number which was present up to that point (ex. if you would enter `-75-88.5` under Float32 then it will be parsed as `-75`)
+- Note about float parser: if it encounters an invalid character, as per standard number rules, then it will stop and complete parsing of the string:
+  - It will use a valid number which was present up to that point
+    - For example, if you would enter `-75-88.5` under `Float32` then it will be parsed as `-75`)
 - Integer representation of the floating-point values might be inaccurate due to precision and / or rounding

 Number Type Converter